News & Awards from Around the World

 Bristol Braille wishes to sell their technology for 20 times cheaper than the current equivalent, which can set you back 1000s of pounds, to the price an iPhone may cost.
 This is crucial as presently blind people have no alternative options if this is out of their budget.

-“Reporting from the National Federation of the Blind 2017”, Ed Rogers, the Braillists Foundation, Youtube, 2nd of August, 2017
+“Reporting from the National Federation of the Blind 2017”, by Ed Rogers, the Braillists Foundation, Youtube, 2nd of August, 2017

 Ed Rogers, Braillists Foundation, reports from the National Federation of the Blind 2017 Convention, Rosen Shingle Creek Resort, Orlando, Florida.